 Final Thoughts

 The Gladiator was designed to be modified — Jeep knows exactly who buys it and builds in the flexibility accordingly.
-These five upgrades are the most impactful combination for turning your stock Gladiator into a legitimate overlanding or trail machine.
+These upgrades are the most impactful combination for turning your stock Gladiator into a legitimate overlanding or trail machine.
 Each one addresses a real limitation of the factory truck and pays dividends every time you hit the dirt.

 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.